 For the love of God, lower your car at least an inch

-But let’s face it.
-Corvettes look amazing when lowered anywhere from .5” to 1”.
-As long as you’re careful with your suspension modifications, and you don’t try to redesign what the Corvette engineers spent years developing, you should be able to make some significant improvements with the following items:
+As long as you’re careful with your suspension modifications (and you don’t try to redesign what the Corvette engineers spent years developing), you should be able to make some significant improvements with the following 2 items:

-- Lowering bolt kit: if it were me doing mods to my own Corvette, I would buy a lowering bolt kit and be done with it.
-And when it comes to these kind of kids, there’s the “cheap way” and the “little bit more expensive” way.
-The cheap way consists of four simple bolts that replace the stock bolts, and allows you to lower the car up to 2 1/2 inches.
-The “little bit more expensive way” again consists of four bolts.
-However, these are made with better materials that are more durable and are able to take more abuse (which is perfect if you’re planning on tracking your car).
+If it were me doing mods to my own Corvette, I would buy a lowering bolt kit and be done with it.
+And when it comes to these kind of kits, there’s the “cheap way” and the “little bit more expensive” way.

 Remember what I said: keep it simple don’t try to reengineer everything.
 The Corvette is an engineering marvel that was designed and built by some of the smartest people on this planet.
 Most of us don’t have the ability to improve upon what these engineers have already done, so if you want to stay sane, keep your Corvette mods extremely simple.